mario-cossio/Lucidarios/README.md

 **<em>Collatio</em>**

 This subfolder contains the materials for the <em>collatio</em> of the <em>Lucidario</em>.
 The Ms. Word files are distributed in folders with correlative numbers for each chapter, and in subfolders with marked documents ('Marcados': normalized texts with punctuation and indication of page numbers), and clean documents ('Limpios', plain and clean text).
-The rubrics have been extracted and placed in a separated Ms. Word document ('Rubricas').
+The rubrics have been extracted and placed in a separated Ms. Word document ('Rubrica' + Chapter number).
 They also contain a plain text file, containing the ChryscoCollate collation.

 **<em>Stylo</em>**